Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 Unfortunately, there need to be more laws to hold landlords responsible.
 The rules can vary between states and municipalities.
 So, tenants must look out for themselves for the most part.
 That means you must research and clarify any doubts before proceeding with a rental.

-You can rent homes for as low as USD 300 a month in Mexico.
-But the cheaper rentals may have only some of the amenities you need.
+You can rent homes for as low as USD $400 a month in Mexico.
+However, the cheaper rentals may only have some of the amenities you need.
 Most expats find it worth paying a bit extra for certain comforts.

 Tips For Renting in Mexico